Reigniting a Community Pillar

 Youth Services Trainings

 Drawn in by resources such as computers or media access, teens are a significant consumer of digital resources at the library, but it’s important to have programming that peaks their curiosity and challenges their creativity while promoting active, real world skills.
-Our half or full day training introduces library staff to programming tools that appeal to tweens and teens with a wide range of interests and abilities.
+Our virtual, half or full day training introduces library staff to programming tools that appeal to tweens and teens with a wide range of interests and abilities.
 The F.L.O.P. framework presents current research in positive psychology and helps participants grow more confident in creating interactive, engaging outreach programs.
 Library programmers will leave with actionable strategies and tools for helping engage and motivate teens to practice, fail, and try again.

 Skill toys are an integral part of our youth services trainings, and they’re conveniently packaged for staff to begin using immediately.

 Flop Ball Kits have everything a programmer needs to break the ice and get teens growing and flowing.
 Kits contain 36 Flop Balls, 6 decks of cards, and a USB drive with instructional resources including instructional videos and animations, discussion prompts, and programming ideas.
 Our F.L.O.P. mindfulness framework, which helps teens practice strategies to thrive in the messiness of learning, growth, and change, is a central part of the kits.
 Flop Balls can be customized with your choice of fabric colors and screen-printed logos.

 Skill Toy Kits contain a variety of skill toys from around the world.
 Toys such as kendama, flower sticks, and spinning plates appeal to a wide range of play styles and challenge tweens and teens to level up through patience and practice.
 Skill toy kits are great for station programming and self-directed play.
 It comes with a program guide that includes DIY activities, history of the toys, coaching tips, and programming ideas.